sayan112/RoadToFullTimeServiceBased/TechnicalRound/Dbms/DBMS.md

     For example, consider an entity "Student" with attributes such as "Student ID" and "Name."
 The "Student ID" attribute can uniquely identify a student, even without considering any other attributes.
 Hence, it is a strong attribute.

 -  Weak Attribute:
-    A weak attribute is an attribute that depends on some other attribute within the entity to uniquely identify an entity.
+    A weak attribute is an attribute that depends on some other attribute(strong attribute) within the entity to uniquely identify an entity.
 It cannot function independently to identify the entity on its own.
 Weak attributes are represented with dashed lines in an ER diagram.

     Continuing with the "Student" entity example, suppose we introduce an attribute called "Course Enrollment" to represent the courses a student is enrolled in.
 This attribute cannot uniquely identify a student because multiple students can be enrolled in the same courses.
 It relies on the "Student ID" attribute to establish uniqueness.
 Therefore, "Course Enrollment" would be a weak attribute.

 11. ACID property?

  = ACID is an acronym that represents a set of properties or characteristics that ensure reliability, consistency, and integrity in database transactions.
 These properties are fundamental for maintaining the correctness and reliability of data in a DBMS (Database Management System).
 Let's dive into each property ->

    -  Atomicity: Atomicity refers to the "all-or-nothing" property of a transaction.
 It ensures that a transaction is treated as a single, indivisible unit of work.
 Either all the operations within a transaction are executed successfully, and the changes are committed to the database, or none of the operations take effect, and the database remains unchanged.
 If any part of the transaction fails or encounters an error, all changes made by the transaction are rolled back to the previous consistent state.
 Atomicity ensures data integrity and prevents the database from being left in an inconsistent state.